Imetomi/Deep-Learning-Shuffle-Algorithm/README.md

 Archimedean Spirals | FFW | Custom Generator Code

 ## Metrics
 We measure the success rate of our custom algorithm based on how much **time** is needed for the neural network to achieve a given accuracy.
 When working on different computers we also check the number of **epochs** needed for a given loss.
+These results will be compared to random shuffling with a predefined random state.